Skip to content

 On startup, if rabbitmq.enabled is true:

-1. The manager creates an AMQP connection (TLS if configured) and retries with exponential backoff.
+2. The managers create an AMQP connection with their node (using TLS if configured) and retry with exponential backoff.

-3. It binds queues to their routing keys and starts consumers.
+5. They bind queues to their routing keys and start consumers.

-5. It monitors the connection and restarts consumers upon reconnection.
+7. They monitor the connection and restart consumers upon reconnection.

 Adding a new queue handler